-One of the country’s largest commercial and civil contractors turned to Lookout to help improve cybersecurity efficacy and reduce business risk.
-The firm regularly shares documents between employees and third-party partners, including architectural plans, technical drawings, and other sensitive information, through Box and Google Drive.
+One of the country’s largest commercial and civil contractors turned to Lookout to help improve cybersecurity posture and reduce business risk.
+The firm regularly shares documents between employees and third-party partners — including architectural plans, technical drawings, and other sensitive information — through Box and Google Drive.
 Sensitive project data stored in Salesforce is also widely accessible.
-While replacing on-site, paper-based workflows with digital solutions has helped unlock operational efficiencies, it also puts intellectual property at risk of being stolen or compromised.
+While replacing on-site, paper-based workflows with digital solutions has made their operation more efficient, it also puts intellectual property at risk of being stolen or compromised.

-The firm realized that its cloud-based tools (i.e., Box, Drive, and Salesforce) offered limited security controls insufficient for broad-based third-party access to sensitive information.
+The firm realized that its cloud-based tools offered limited security controls that were insufficient for broad third-party access to its sensitive information.
 Its three main areas of concern were:

-- The ability to protect sensitive documents downloaded onto an unmanaged partner or BYOD device, both on the site and after they’ve finished the job
+- The ability to protect sensitive documents downloaded onto an unmanaged partner or bring-your-own device (BYOD), both on the site and after they’ve finished the job.

-- Protection against viruses or malware that could infect files uploaded into these cloud solutions by a partner
+- Protection against viruses or malware that could infect files uploaded into cloud services by a partner.

-Native data protection in a single, cloud-delivered platform
+Native data protection in a single, cloud-native platform

 After a thorough evaluation, the firm turned to Lookout to provide efficient and secure access for its third-party partners.
-Lookout Cloud Access Security Broker (CASB) with native Data Loss Prevention (DLP) and Enterprise Digital Rights Management (EDRM) provided a complete set of features needed to secure broad-based, third-party collaboration — all in a single, cloud-delivered platform.
+Lookout Secure Cloud Access with native data loss prevention (DLP) and enterprise digital rights management (EDRM) provided a complete set of features needed to secure broad-based, third-party collaboration — all in a single, cloud-native platform.

-The initial implementation included Lookout CASB for Box, Google Drive, and Salesforce in an API-based deployment.
-The CASB serves as a visibility and policy enforcement tool, operating between user devices and the cloud applications they’re accessing.
-It enables the firm to take a granular approach to data protection, making it possible to utilize cloud services for third-party collaboration safely.
+The initial implementation included Lookout Secure Cloud Access for Box, Google Drive, and Salesforce in an API-based deployment.
+The solution serves as a visibility and policy enforcement tool, operating between user devices and the cloud apps they’re accessing.
+It enables the firm to take a granular approach to data protection, making it possible to safely use cloud services for third-party collaboration.